samuelbalogh/aws-cert-dva-c01/README.md

 You can create one or more secondary indexes on a table.
 A secondary index lets you query the data in the table using an alternate key, in addition to queries against the primary key.

+In general, you should use global secondary indexes rather than local secondary indexes.
+The exception is when you need strong consistency in your query results, which a local secondary index can provide but a global secondary index cannot (global secondary index queries only support eventual consistency).

 #### Local seconday indexes

 To give your application a choice of sort keys, you can create one or more local secondary indexes on an Amazon DynamoDB table and issue Query or Scan requests against these indexes.